 Currently the top place for keeping such a professional profile is LinkedIn, although other options are available, including a vanity URL for complete control and sharing not only what you have done, but what you could do, showcasing knowledge and capabilities via blogging or other means.
 This is particularly effective for recent college grads with little or no work experience.
-And it’s becoming more important when hiring organizations, including LAC Group, increasingly dive into the pool of ‘passive’ candidates—people who are not actively looking for work.
+And it’s becoming more important when employers, including LAC Group, increasingly dive into the pool of ‘passive’ candidates—people who are not actively looking for work.

 This is especially important for millennials in the workplace, who are accustomed to socializing and sharing everything online.

 The next trend we see is the ongoing move to a distributed labor model, one that is more flexible and responsive to changing business needs.
 When companies and law firms need help, they are looking at every option, not just hiring full-time employees.
-A staffing ecosystem continues to develop and strengthen the virtual “Net Workforce”.
-Meanwhile, some of the employer mandates tied to the Affordable Care Act will start going into effect in 2015 for large employers.
-This link to the IRS website gives more information.
+A staffing ecosystem continues to develop and strengthen the virtual “net workforce.”

-The internet has been about disintermediation, a process that now affects every work arena.
 The non-traditional workforce is here to stay with freelancers, contractors and independent consultants available for any skill or task.
-Websites like elance and oDesk have become standard tools for tapping into this contingent workforce.
-These online talent markets will continue to evolve; meanwhile, companies like LAC Group will be ‘hiring’ while corporations, law firms, universities and government agencies may be more focused on ‘staffing’ — getting the people they need, with or without adding employees to their own payrolls.
+Online talent markets for tapping into this contingent workforce will continue to evolve; meanwhile, companies like LAC Group will be hiring while corporations, law firms, universities and government agencies may be more focused on fulfilling needs, with or without adding employees to their own payrolls.